Labels for SV integral membrane proteins are localized at the Golgi complex in the soma and sorted into vesicular structures in axon

 Labels for two other SV integral membrane proteins, VAMP/synaptobrevin and synaptotagmin, were also localized at the Golgi complex (images not shown), and at individual and aggregated vesicles/vacuoles in the axons (Additional File 2c, d).
 Thus, the four SV integral membrane proteins studied here had similar distribution patterns in soma and in axon.
 However, the present preembedding immunogold labeling method does not allow double labeling, and thus, cannot determine whether these four proteins are colocalized in the same vesicle/vacuoles.
 Notably, not all vesicles/vacuoles were labeled even when they were in the vicinity of the labeled aggregates (boxed area in Figs.1b, 2c and Additional File 2).

-Labels for SV-associated proteins are cytosolic in soma and become associated with SV clusters in axon
+Labels for SV-associated proteins are cytosolic in soma and become associated with clusters of SV-like vesicles in axon

-In contrast to labels for SV integral membrane proteins, labels for two SV-associated proteins, synapsin I and -synuclein, were not localized at the Golgi complex (Figs. 5a & 6a) in the soma, but dispersed in cytoplasm, not associated with any membranous structures.
-The synapsin I antibody used here produced better labeling efficiency than the -synuclein antibody, and thus, generated more detailed observations here.
+In contrast to labels for SV integral membrane proteins, labels for two SV-associated proteins, synapsin I and a-synuclein, were not concentrated at the Golgi complex (Figs. 5a & 6a) in the soma, but dispersed in cytoplasm, not associated with any membranous structures.
+The density of label at the Golgi complex was ~ 33-40% of that of the cytoplasm (Table 1), and perhaps represent background noise of immunogold labeling.
+The synapsin I antibody used here produced better labeling efficiency than the a-synuclein antibody, and thus, generated more detailed observations here.

-In mature synapses, labels for synapsin I and -synuclein are localized to clusters of SVs in the presynaptic terminals .
-Here in young neuronal cultures before robust synaptogenesis occurs, most labels for synapsin I and -synuclein were cytosolic in somas and axons, but became concentrated on clusters of SV-like vesicles in axons (arrow in Figs. 5b & 6b).
+In mature synapses, labels for synapsin I and a-synuclein are localized to clusters of SVs in the presynaptic terminals .
+Here in young neuronal cultures before robust synaptogenesis occurs, most labels for synapsin I and a -synuclein were cytosolic in somas and axons, but became concentrated on clusters of SV-like vesicles in axons (arrow in Figs. 5b & 6b; Table 1).
 However, no other membranous structures, such as tubular or pleomorphic vacuoles were conspicuously labeled for synapsin I in the axons.
-Thus, other than being colocalized in SV-like vesicles, the distribution of labels for SV-associated proteins were very different from those of the SV integral membrane proteins.
+Thus, it appears that synapsin I only become intensely associate with clusters of SV-like vesicles, consistent with the notion that synapsin I plays a role in clustering the SV vesicles .

 (Please place Fig. 5 here, figure width at 12 cm)